mac133k/yaspex/README.md

 slurm_partitions_total_nodes  gauge                                         Total numbers of nodes per partition grouped by cluster, name
 ```

 The labels used for each metric are mentioned in the help section after `grouped by`.
+Some labels can be included or ignored depends on the settings in `conf/env.sh` described in the configuration section below.
 Job resource requirements and allocations are extracted from the respective TRES strings.

 ## How does it work?